Case Study: SporePlay

 For Cryptococcus, the meiotic progeny are cells that basically grow as a chain of spores on the basidia.
 It’s actually quite nifty to dissect Cryptococcus spores, especially with the 40x objective, because you can glue these spore chains to the needle and take up the entire spore chains.
 Such manipulators allow detailed gene mapping because you can see the frequency of recombination.

-If cells are on the drug plate, they change morphology and then develop into those resistant colonies.
+If cells are on the drug plate, they change morphology and then develop into resistant colonies.
 I like to use the indexing feature to go back and see the same cells over time, so we can track this very slow process of morphological change.

 I was lucky because here at Clemson University there is this very new initiative, called Eukaryotic Pathogens Innovation Center (EPIC).
-While several laboratories within EPIC study parasites, my interest in fungal pathogens meant that I was somebody that could diversify the group and bring novel ideas to tackle infections.
+While several laboratories within EPIC study parasites, my interest in fungal pathogens meant that I was somebody who could diversify the group and bring novel ideas to tackle infections.
 This is how I got on board at EPIC and how I found the right fit for my research interests.

 Get in touch